Island with the midas touch

 Holidays at The Palm take you to one of the most extraordinary purpose built destinations in the world.
 Everything here has been created with your enjoyment and relaxation in mind.
 Eat seafood caught hours before in the waters that surround you, watch the sunset from a torchlit bar on the sand or experience a traditional massage in one of several top end hammams.

 When you book a holiday through Sovereign, every aspect of your trip is designed to run as smoothly as possible.
-Our Trusted Advisers have extensive knowledge of their destinations and can provide you with real local knowledge.
+Our Personal Travel Planners have extensive knowledge of their destinations and can provide you with real local knowledge.
 Atlantis, The Palm sits at very end of the outer island.
 Designed in reference to the mythical ancient city of Atlantis, this breathtaking hotel is among the most famous in the world.
 It’s home to 20 restaurants, among them Ossiano – which allows you to dine with a view of the resort’s aquarium.
 Jumeirah Zabeel Saray, on the West Crescent, is a fabulous resort inspired by the opulence of the Ottoman empire.
 The Waldorf Astoria, meanwhile, is every bit as elegant as the New York original with its classic, sunlit rooms overlooking the Persian Gulf.

 Flight time from the UK to Dubai is approximately 6 hours 30 minutes.